eldimious/js-notes/README.md

 # Introduction

-Chapter series to learn JS
+Chapter series to learn JS.
+You can learn Javascript in depth